-Shifts of four (4) hours shall receive one (1) fifteen-minute paid rest period as close as possible to the middle of the shift.
+Shifts of three and one half (3.5) hours shall receive one (1) fifteenminute paid rest period as close as possible to the middle of the shift.

 Shifts of five (5) hours or more shall receive two (2) fifteen-minute paid rest periods.